dcmartin/motion-ai/docs/JETSON.md

 + Run the Etcher program and select the downloaded Jetpack.
 + Insert micro-SD card -- using an appropriate adapter -- directly into the host computer
 + Select the corresponding drive (aka _device_) in the Etcher user-interface.
-+ Flash the drive with the image.
++ Flash the drive with the image or URL: `https://developer.nvidia.com/jetson-nano-sd-card-image`

 <img src="select-image.png" width="45%">
 <img src="select-drive.png" width="45%">